web3sp/venom-connect/README.md

 ---

-# How to use VenomConnect?
+## How to use VenomConnect?

+_You can clone this repository and run one of the available usage examples.
+Right now it's only [React app](./examples/react/)._

 ## Import VenomConnect